JonWil91/milestone-4/README.md

 Throughout the site blue is used as a colour to signify an option to edit/update, whilst red is associated with removing or deleting content.

 ### Wireframes

-I decided to use handrawn wireframes for this project, as there are a lot of features on certain pages which would be easier to reflect by hand.
-For the most part the wireframes match up with the final product, with the exception of the introduction to pagination and an alteration to the product details pages, which were introduced during the production process.
+I decided to use hand drawn wireframes for this project.
+There were alterations from the wireframes in instances that improved user experience in ways that had not been anticipated at the start of development.
+Examples such as improving the Product Purpose on the homepage so that it was immediately clear to visitors that it was an e-commerce site for photo prints.
+Other alterations included the products detail page to use the space effectively and having the navigation bar dropping down as a horizontal row instead of a vertical row on tablet and mobile devices.

 ## Features